Human Resource Management

 - We will operate an occupational health and safety management system to ensure that every employee engages in occupational health and safety activities and to make continued improvements to attain our occupational health and safety goal.

-- We will ensure that every employee is aware of our occupational health and safety policy, using occupational health and safety cards and other means to raise their awareness of occupational health and safety and encourage proactive behavior.
+- We will ensure that every employee is aware of our occupational health and safety policy, using Employee portal site and other means to raise their awareness of occupational health and safety and encourage proactive behavior.

 - We make this policy public and we make it available any time when requested.